geomesa/geomesa-tutorials/geomesa-quickstart-kafka/README.md

 This tutorial will show you how to:

 1. Write custom Java code to produce and consume messages in [Apache Kafka](http://kafka.apache.org/) using GeoMesa.
-2. Query the data and replay the messages in a Kafka topic to achieve an earlier state.
+2. Query the data in a Kafka topic as a live stream.
 3. Visualize the changes being made in Kafka with GeoServer.

 Background